 Those of you who have followed me for a while know that I’ve been using this charting platform for years.
 Though I can’t vouch for trading with futures or currencies, (in my opinion) this is by far and away the best stock charting software available to traders today.
-My recent in-depth review of Trade Ideas that helped so many see the potential there inspired me to do the same here.
+My recent in-depth review of Trade Ideas that helped so many see the potential there inspired me to create the Tradingview review here.

 Discover the possibilities you are capable of and continue to broaden your knowledge of the markets.
 Always learning.
 Move away from the basic 16-bit style charts that you’ve grown so used to and evolve your trading experience into something greater.
 Always evolving.

 Subscribe for updates and notifications when we post something new:

 As a market technician, TradingView has become a necessity.
 No other platform compares in versatility, customization or accuracy.